BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/toolkit.md

 Current **Python** and **SageMath** projects in the Toolkit include:

 * [kerrgeodesic_gw](https://github.com/BlackHolePerturbationToolkit/kerrgeodesic_gw): SageMath code to compute the gravitational waves from a particle on a circular orbit about a Kerr black hole.
 Also included is code to compute spin weighted spheroidal harmonics.
+* [qnm](https://github.com/BlackHolePerturbationToolkit/qnm): Python implementation of Cook-Zalutskiy spectral approach to computing Kerr QNM frequencies.
+Spherical-spheroidal decomposition coefficients are computed for free with frequencies and separation constants.
+Includes a precomputed cache of low-lying multipoles and overtones.

 A range of further tools are being developed and will be added as the project expands.
 There is also a **repository of results** associated with the Toolkit.
 Current publicly available results include: